Ivan Fuštar

-Ivan Fuštar (born 18 August 1989) is a Croatian professional footballer who plays as a defender for Liga II side FC Brașov.
+Ivan Fuštar (born 18 August 1989) is a Croatian professional footballer who plays as a defender for Liga II side Tunari.

 Club career

 Early career

 Born in Split, Croatia, Fuštar started his football career in the HNK Hajduk Split academy before moving early to NK Solin, where he debuted for the first team in the Druga HNL in the 2006–07 season.
 Initially a striker, he moved to the Prva HNL team HNK Šibenik in 2009, where he formed an attacking partnership with Ermin Zec.
-Initially falling out of favor, he was reinvented as a center back by the coach Vjekoslav Lokica and established himself again as a regular first team player.
+Initially falling out of favor, he was reinvented as a center back by coach Vjekoslav Lokica and established himself again as a regular first-team player.

 In early 2012 he left Šibenik for NK Zadar, spending only half a season there before moving to the Druga HNL team NK Dugopolje.
 He returned for another 6 months to HNK Šibenik now also in the Druga HNL, but as the team was relegated, he left the club again.
 In 2013, he joined NK Slaven Belupo in the Prva HNL.

 Flamurtari Vlorë

 On 27 July 2015, Fuštar joined Albanian Superliga side Flamurtari Vlorë by penning a one-year contract.
-He made his competitive debut in the opening matchday of the championship as Flamurtari fell to Teuta Durrës 0–1 at home.
+He made his competitive debut on the opening matchday of the championship as Flamurtari fell to Teuta Durrës 0–1 at home.
 His first goal in Albania arrived in his 6th appearance for the club in the 7–0 hammering of Tërbuni Pukë.
 After 13 appearances and 2 goals, Fuštar left the club in January 2016 without noticing them due to unpaid wages, sending a file to FIFA.